-Mr. Lasky's consulting fee will be at the annual rate of \$200,000.
-The agreement is not entitled to compensation for serving as a member of the board.
+Mr. Lasky remains a member of the Company's board of directors subject to subsequent election by the shareholders.
+During the consulting period, Mr. Lasky is not entitled to compensation for serving as a member of the board.
 The Company's obligations under the consulting arrangement are not dependent upon Mr. Lasky's continued service as a member of the board of directors.
 In addition to receiving his consulting fee, Mr. Lasky received compensation for certain long-term incentive awards granted to him while he was an employee of the Corporation.
 For year 2001, Mr. Lasky exercised stock options resulting in income of \$1,003,693, and received \$135,334 as payment for performance units awarded to him in November 1997.